 EMSA and its employees are in possession of and have access to a broad variety of confidential and sensitive information, the inappropriate release of which could be injurious to individuals, EMSA's business partners and EMSA itself.
 Every EMSA employee has an obligation to actively protect and safeguard confidential and sensitive information in a manner designed to prevent the unauthorized use or disclosure of such information.
 EMSA is a public trust authority and as such certain information may be subject to disclosure under the Open Records Act, as applicable.
-Any requests pursuant to the Open Records Act should be directed to Steve Williamson, Presidentthe CEO and to the Compliance Officer.
+Any requests pursuant to the Open Records Act should be directed to Steve Williamson, President.